Did Prince’s song in a Capital One commercial just feel . . . wrong?

 — KARE 11 (@kare11) September 18, 2018

-There seems to have been no goodwill towards Capital One’s latest ad.
+There seems to have been no goodwill toward Capital One’s latest ad.
 Only one fan was able to slightly try to see it in a positive light:

 I'm in favor of using Prince music in a Capital One commercial only because it might annoy him so much that he gets right up out of his grave and comes back to life.